hariKRN2000/LEMOS-models/README.md

 -- ```Experimental Performance Analysis``` : Folder containing the jupyter notebooks used to overlay experimental data and perform tha calculations to estimate the performance metrics for different control strategies.

 4) Used to run the experiments: <br>
----```Experiment run files``` : Contains the Gen5 and python files used to run the LEMOS experiment.
+---```Experiment run files``` : Contains the Gen5 protocols, python files used to run the LEMOS experiment, raw data from the experiment and python notebooks describing the analysis of the data.